Normitism/Normitism/README.md

 ## Hi there 👋
-- I’m currently learning Nanotechnology at the University of Waterloo
+- I’m currently in the Nanotechnology Engineering program at the University of Waterloo